 - 1 15 oz can tomato sauce

-- ½ can or 1 cup, black beans (drained and rinsed), used a standard 15 oz can
+- ½ can black beans, drained and rinsed (used a standard 15 oz can)

-- ½ can or 1 cup, kidney beans (drained and rinsed), used a standard 15 oz can
+- ½ can kidney beans, drained and rinsed (used a standard 15 oz can)

-- 1 small 4 oz can diced green chili
+- 1 4 oz can diced green chili

 In a large pot over medium heat, sauté bacon until crispy.
 Remove back for later with a slotted spoon.
 If there is excess bacon grease remove it, otherwise cook the onions in it.

 - Add onions and cook until soft (about 5 minutes).
 Add bell pepper and garlic; cook 1 additional minute to soften.

 - Add the leftover cubed brisket and all dry seasonings.
 Let cook 1 minute stirring often.
 Get those seasonings integrated!

 Add beer and allow it to deglaze the pan and cook off the alcohol (about 1-2 minutes).
 Then add coffee, tomatoes, beans, corn, and green chili.